maurohmartinez/two-factor-auth-laravel/README.md

        php artisan migrate
     ```

-3. Publish config, views, and public files and customize them as you need
+3. Publish config, views, and public files and customize them as (and if) you need
     ```sh
        php artisan vendor:publish --provider="MHMartinez\TwoFactorAuth\Providers\TwoFactorAuthServiceProvider"
     ```